 Apart from arbitration, other mechanisms exist that ultimately aim to prevent disputes such as binding information requests, advance clearing procedures (restricted to entities that qualify as 'large taxpayers') and advance pricing agreement procedures.52

 Mostly because of this, for the first 10 years of its existence cases in which the Portuguese tax authorities had resorted to the GAAR were virtually unheard of.
-It all changed in 2011 when it was successfully applied in a high-profile case that echoed throughout the Portuguese tax industry.54 That was of course fuelled by the domestic and international stance against aggressive tax planning.
-In the years following such decision, one witnessed a widespread resort to the GAAR by the Portuguese tax authorities, which was nevertheless somewhat refrained by the courts.
+This changed in 2011 when it was successfully applied in a high-profile case that echoed throughout the Portuguese tax industry.54 That was fuelled by the domestic and international stance against aggressive tax planning.
+In the years following that decision, there was a widespread resorting to the GAAR by the Portuguese tax authorities, which was nevertheless somewhat refrained by the courts.
 Nowadays, the tax authorities are still striving to strike the proper balance between applying the GAAR and accepting taxpayers' freedom to arrange affairs in a tax-efficient manner.

-It is against this backdrop that the base erosion and profit shifting (BEPS) proposals and the corresponding European Commission initiatives should be seen.
+It is against this backdrop that the Base Erosion and Profit Shifting (BEPS) proposals and the corresponding European Commission initiatives should be seen.
 In general, both the tax authorities and the government welcome such measures, in particular since they all concur to increase the tools and mechanisms at the tax authorities' disposal.
-Indeed, Portugal is generally compliant with both the Organisation for Economic Co-operation and Development (OECD) and EU legislative programmes, albeit with some delay, which is more because of poor organisation than reluctance or criticism.
-Accordingly, in May 2019 and pursuant to the implementation into domestic law of Council Directive (EU) 2016/1164, of 12 July 2016 (laying down rules against tax avoidance practices that directly affect the functioning of the internal market; the 'ATAD 1'), the GAAR was amended and its wording now reflects a wider concept of tax abuse, focused on artificiality and on tackling tax-driven transactions in a more efficient manner.
+Indeed, Portugal is generally compliant with both the Organisation for Economic Co-operation and Development's (OECD) and European Union's legislative programmes, albeit with some delay, which is more because of poor organisation than reluctance or criticism.
+Accordingly, in May 2019 and pursuant to the implementation into domestic law of Council Directive (EU) 2016/1164, of 12 July 2016 (ATAD 1), that laid down rules against tax avoidance practices that directly affect the functioning of the internal market, Portugal's GAAR was amended and its wording now reflects a wider concept of tax abuse, focused on artificiality and on tackling tax-driven transactions in a more efficient manner.
 Although, understandably so, cases under this revised GAAR have yet to reach the tax courts, it is expected that the tax authorities will feel encouraged to make the most of its application.

 Double taxation treaties